Volunteer Abroad Brazil: Forest Conservation

 The four cabins each have two bedrooms, one bathroom, and a common living room area.
 All volunteer accommodations have hot water, electricity, and Wi-Fi at all times.

-A laboratory on site is well-equipped with glassware, stereoscopes, camera traps used for monitoring fauna, and benches, tables and sinks.
-This is also where the soaps are made and the medicinal plants are treated.
+A laboratory on site is well-equipped with glassware, stereoscopes, camera traps used for monitoring fauna, and benches, tables, and sinks.

 Leisure time as a volunteer